Joromo/alx-system_engineering-devops/0x00-shell_basics/README.md

 pwd is used to list absolute file paths ls is used to list file in a directory
-/home command take us bacj=k to home
+$HOME is used to get the path home and root is the paTH /ROOT command take us bacj=k to home ls -la list files in long format